ziggydale45/IDD-Fa19-Lab3/README.md

 took out the resistor

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
+Using a 10k resistor i get about 80 - 500 units

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+flex: logarithmic
+the photo cell and the soft spot: linear

 ### 2. Accelerometer